Axway/amplify-fusion-labs/hello-world/README.md

 * Disable to integration so it can be edited
 * Click the plus sign between the two components and add an if-else
   ![If-else](images/lab4-ifelse-a.png)
-* Expand the If-else and click on Expression
+* Expand the If-else and label it "check value"
   ![If-else](images/lab4-ifelse-b.png)
+* click on Expression
   ![If-else](images/lab4-ifelse-c.png)
 * Add a condition and set the expressions condition so that it checks if `value` is greater than 10
   ![If-else](images/lab4-ifelse-d.png)